microsoft/FluidFramework/docs/content/docs/get-started/quick-start.md

 A new browser tab will open to [http://localhost:8080](http://localhost:8080) and you will see the Dice Roller appear!
 To see collaboration in action copy the full url in the browser, including the id, into a new window or even a different browser.
 This opens a second client for your dice roller application.
-With both windows open, click the **Roll** button in either and note that the state of the dice changes in both clients almost instantaneously.
+With both windows open, click the **Roll** button in either and note that the state of the dice changes in both clients.

 🥳**Congratulations**🎉 You have successfully taken the first step towards unlocking the world of Fluid collaboration.